White House: Construction

 Construction of the White House began at noon on October 13, 1792, with the laying of the cornerstone.
-The main residence, as well as the foundations of the house, were built largely by enslaved and free African-American laborers, as well as employed Europeans.
-Much of the other work on the house was done by immigrants, many of them without citizenship yet.
-The sandstone walls were erected by Scottish immigrants, employed by Hoban, as were the high-relief rose and garland decorations above the north entrance and the "fish scale" pattern beneath the pediments of the window hoods.
+The main residence and foundations of the house were built largely by employed Europeans, whilst enslaved African-Americans quarried stone used in the construction.
+Much of the other work on the house was done by immigrants, including the sandstone walls, which were erected by Scottish masons, the high-relief rose, and garland decorations above the north entrance and the fish scale pattern beneath the pediments of the window hoods.